 Hull Form

-Sarah Cat is a minimal cruiser, intended for all aluminum construction.
-Plywood - epoxy construction is also possible.
-Intended for safe offshore sailing, Sarah Cat has a secure well-deck forward, a small self bailing cockpit, a "bridge deck" between the cockpit and the companionway, an inboard diesel engine, and a rig that can be easily handled, even by a solo sailor.
+Sarah Cat is a minimal cruiser intended for safe offshore sailing, Sarah Cat has a secure well-deck forward, a small self bailing cockpit, a "bridge deck" between the cockpit and the companionway, an inboard diesel engine, and a rig that can be easily handled, even by a solo sailor.
+For the sake of easy trailering there is a tabernacle to allow the mast to lower without any fuss, and a centerboard.
+The centerboard in this case lies entirely below the interior cabin sole, so there is no interference with the interior accommodations.

 Interior